prg.529.research_interrupted.webp

 Doubts (Tereddütler)

-Fırat Yücel’s video, Doubts, centers around a hypothetical text exchange between fictional characters who, years later, plan to make a documentary about the Gezi Resistance of 2013, using available footage.
-Set in a time when filmmakers face imprisonment even for films they didn’t make, the video explores how the government’s “documentaphobia” impacts documentary-makers in Turkey.
-When determining who and what appears in the frame, do our fears or our political stances weigh more heavily?
-Doubts is a ‘desktop thriller’ resting upon the tension between anonymity and political will.
-It’s also the prologue to Seen Unseen: An Anthology of (Auto)Censorship, the collective documentary consisting of six videos about censorship, produced by Altyazı Fasikül: Free Cinema with the artistic direction of Fırat Yücel.
+Fırat Yücel’s video Doubts (Tereddütler) centers around a hypothetical text exchange between fictional characters who, years later, plan to make a documentary about the Gezi Resistance of 2013, using available footage.
+Set in a time when filmmakers face imprisonment even for films they didn’t make; the video explores how the government’s “documentaphobia” impacts documentary-m akers in Turkey.
+When determining who and what appears in the frame, do one’s fears or their political stances weigh more heavily?
+Doubts is a desktop thriller resting upon the tension between anonymity and political will.
+It’s the prologue to Seen Unseen: An Anthology of (Auto)Censorship, a collective documentary consisting of six videos about censorship, produced by Altyazı Fasikül: Free Cinema with artistic direction by Yücel.

 Courtesy: Fırat Yücel